-The cerebral hemispheres, which in man have developed out of all proportion to the rest of the brain, comprise the cerebral cortex, the basal ganglia, their afferent and efferent connections and the lateral ventricles.
+The cerebral hemispheres which, in man, have developed out of all proportion to the rest of the brain, comprise the cerebral cortex, the basal ganglia, and their afferent and efferent connections.
+The lateral ventricles, containing CSF, are at their centre.